telerik/winforms-docs/ribbonbar/designing-radribbonbar/creating-and-using-contextual-tab-groups.md

 ---
 title: Creating and Using Contextual Tab Groups
-page_title: Creating and Using Contextual Tab Groups | UI for WinForms Documentation
+page_title: Creating and Using Contextual Tab Groups | RadRibbonBar
-description: Creating and Using Contextual Tab Groups
+description: The Contextual Tab Groups can be used to group tabs in a context and thus improve the usability of your UI.
 slug: winforms/ribbonbar/getting-started/creating-and-using-contextual-tab-groups
 tags: creating,and,using,contextual,tab,groups
 published: True
-position: 8
+position: 5
 previous_url: ribbonbar-creating-and-using-contextual-tab-groups
 ---